Siddhu0207/my-boss-project/README.md

 **Database Co-Pilot solves this by inserting a secure, intelligent abstraction layer between the AI agent and your database.**

 ---
+### Prerequisites in BOSS Console
+* BOSS Console installed and configured with an active LLM API key (e.g., OpenAI or Anthropic).

 ##  Key Features & MCP Tools

 | Tool Name | Engine Support | Description |